Tethys' Festival: Costumes

 A handful of drawings by Inigo Jones for costumes survive.
 Daniel described the costumes in detail in his publication Tethys' Festival, or The Queen's Wake (1610).
 The river nymphs wore head-attire that appeared to be made from shells and coral, with veils attached.
 Their upper garments were of sky-blue taffeta embroidered with maritime motifs.
 They had half-skirts of silver cloth worked with gold (the groundwork cut-away), and longer underskirts called "bases" in the sky-blue taffeta.
 Around the hem of the skirt was a meander of lace like a river with sedge and seaweed banks in gold.
 At the shoulder was the same work as the half-skirts, with ruffed-out upper sleeves.
 The lower sleeves matched the bodice with maritime motifs.
 The satin shoes were embroidered like the short skirts.

+Some costume from Tethys' Festival appears in an inventory of Anne of Denmark's wardrobe now held in the library of the University of Cambridge, which lists:one maskeinge gowne of satten: the bo: [bodies] jagges and tagges of white sattine imbroydery verye riche with gold purle plaett and owes, the skertes of grasse greene satten imbroydery with silver owes alover cutt rounde belowe with peakes and scallops and edged with a silver frenge linde with greene sarsnett.

 Costume suppliers included Dorothy Speckard and the Queen's silkman Thomas Henshawe (died 1611).
 The embroiderer Christopher Shawe worked on the skirts and produced cobweb silver lace with veins of silver and sea green silk, stitched with silver "O" shapes or "oes", and embroidered gold "oes" on tiffany.
 He also embroidered a pair of sea green satin shoes with gold and silver.
 Shaw later petitioned for payment for work done for the masque and other embroidery for the queen.

+An usher, Peter Frank, prepared the Queen's Majesty's "Tyring roomes, againste the maske".